Skip to content

 19. Maps of estates/management units?

-Concession maps for all the estates are available on the company website, however, some estates have both palm oil and rubber planted area, but the maps are available collectively for them.
-Separate maps for rubber estates in such cases are not available.
+The concession maps for all the estates are available on the company's website however, some estates have both palm oil and rubber-planted areas, but only collective maps are available for them.
+Separate maps for rubber estates in such cases were not available.

 • N